Jyben/cs2-mm-server-picker/readme.md

 ## Report a bug

-Please provide the log file when you report an issue, you can find the files under the name "csgo-mm-server-picker-date.log" here :
+Please provide the log file when you report an issue, you can find the files under the name "csgo-mm-server-picker.log" here :

 Windows :